lukelex/TemporizedSlider.js/README.md

 ```

 *Note: These functions will overwrite the defaulf behavior.
 If desired to return to it, you can use default behavior calls such as `TemporizedSlider.next()` and `TemporizedSlider.previous()`.

+##How to contribute
+Please ensure that you provide appropriate test coverage and ensure the documentation is up-to-date.
+It's encouraged that you perform your changes in a clean topic branch rather than master, and create a pull request for your changes to be discussed and reviewed.

+Please also keep your commits atomic so that they are more likely to apply cleanly.
+That means that each commit should contain the smallest possible logical change.

 ##License
 Copyright (c) 2012 Lukas Alexandre. http://www.devinscene.com.br/